pickware/shopware-platform/changelog/_unreleased/2025-04-03-fix-loading-of-to-one-associations-with-partial-data-loading.md

 author_github: @pascalniklaspaul
 ---
 # Core
-* Changed `EntityReader.php` to always load the reference field of to one associations when using partial data loading since it is necessary to load them.
+* Changed `\Shopware\Core\Framework\DataAbstractionLayer\Dbal\EntityReader` to always load the reference field of to-one associations when using partial data loading.